 - Academic staff can log in to Pure using their normal EHU log-in details.
 ‘Academic’ in this case is defined as the person’s HESA academic employment function being either teaching and research or research only.

-- GTAs and Doctoral Tutors are considered students.
+- GTAs and Doctoral Tutors are considered students for this.

 - Support staff do not automatically have access.
 Because support staff can only access Pure if they have editor rights, which grant access to other people’s data, they are assigned user rights by the Research Office following confirmation from the Head of Department that such access is appropriate.
 Please ask your HoD to complete the Pure editor rights request form on the Research wiki .